 What Are The Risks And Complications?

 This procedure is considered the most complex breast procedure that plastic surgeons perform and requires significantly more skill than the average operation.
 Your surgeon must have abundant experience and a proven track record of great outcomes done safely.
 It should be noted that smoking is a contraindication to this procedure.

 Common risks include:

 - Bleeding and hematoma (collection of blood in the breast)

 - Breast implant issues (contracture, rippling, failure and others)

 - Poor scarring

-The pricing for this procedure varies with the size and complexity of the individual patient.
-The global fee includes the surgeon, anesthesiologist and facility fees and patient follow-ups.
+The pricing for a breast lift with implants procedure varies with the size and complexity of the individual patient.
+The global fee includes the surgeon, anesthesiologist, facility fees, and patient follow-ups.
 There are minor additional fees for medications and garments.
-Our highly popular and secure Virtual Consultation allows you to perform a consultation from the privacy of your own home so that Dr Caridi can determine if you are a suitable candidate and provide you with pricing.
-This is a tremendous opportunity to learn from a master of this procedure.
+Our highly popular and secure Online Consultation allows you to perform a free consultation from the privacy of your own home so that Dr. Caridi can determine if you are a suitable candidate and provide you with pricing.
+This is a tremendous opportunity to speak with a master of this procedure.